Scaling up Multi-domain Semantic Segmentation with Sentence Embeddings: Experiments

 \textbf{Generalization on Unseen Labels.} As we employ language embeddings to represent semantic labels, the visual similarity between labels are established by text expressions.
 In this experiment, we aim to observe if our resulting model can segment some zero-shot categories.
 Note that all these testing labels have never existed in our training data.
 We sampled around $2100$ images with 5 zero-shot labels from YoutubeVIS~\cite{Yang2019vis}.
-Under this setting, we mainly compare with Mseg and JoEm~\cite{baek2021exploiting} because Mseg has strong generalization over cross domains and JoEm is a zero-shot semantic segmentation method.
+Under this setting, we mainly compare with Mseg and JoEm~\cite{baek2021exploiting} because Mseg has strong generalization over cross domains and JoEm is the current state-of-the-art zero-shot semantic segmentation methods~\cite{baek2021exploiting}.
 We use their released weight for testing.
 JoEm is trained on the Pascal Context to segment 6 unseen classes.
-In contrast, as these labels are not in Mseg predetermined categories, we can only merge all their predicted animals labels to a single mask and calculate the mIoU between the merged `animal' label and ground truth semantic mask.
+In contrast, as these labels are not in Mseg predetermined categories, we can only merge all their predicted animal labels to a single mask and evaluate the merged 'animal' mask accuracy.
 We cannot retrieve any category information from its results.
 By contrast, ideally, our method and JoEm can segment these zero-shot labels, since we can encode descriptions of labels in language embeddings.
-Through comparing the cosine similarity between predicted embeddings and language embeddings, the semantic label can be retrieved.
+By comparing the cosine similarity between predicted embeddings and language embeddings, the semantic label can be retrieved.
 We compare two encoding methods: 1) encoding label words (`Ours (Word)') 2) encoding short descriptions (`Ours (Sentence)').
 Results are illustrated in Table~\ref{Tab: zero-shot exp.}.
 Our method is more robust and can achieve better performance than JoEm and Mseg.
-Furthermore, we can observe that using sentence can achieve much better performance.
+Furthermore, we can observe that using sentences can achieve much better performance.